oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

     }
 ```

-This will let you keep any invariants you proved with the index, while hiding the index form the user.
+This will let you prove invariants in your implementation using an index, while keeping the user-facing type signature general and non-indexed.

 ### A Fully-Structurally-Verified Binomial Heap